Charles Lee Duffy: Investigation and arrest

 The last two murders were eventually connected by police, who sought out for a suspect.
 They released the surveillance video to the public in hopes of new information.
 Soon after, a woman contacted the heads on the investigative team, and claimed her son, 21-year-old Charles Lee Duffy was the perpetrator, after identifying him as the man seen on the video.
 Duffy, a convicted robber, was on probation at the time of the killings, after being released from prison in January after spending time for robbery and auto-theft.
 After this, detectives focused their investigation on their prime suspect, who was confirmed to be involved in the death of Yeo Kim after a partial fingerprint match.
 Afterwards the investigative team went public with their information, but Duffy would not surrender to the police, despite urges from his mother.

 Days later, police picked up a man walking alone apparently appearing high on drugs.
 When asked who he was, the man claimed he was Tarus Smith, and he was found to be in possession of a screw driver, so he was arrested and sent to the Chamblee City jail to await further charges.
 It was not until a while later, that Smith was confirmed to be Duffy, which came off as a relief to investigators who believed Duffy was a danger to society.

 Imprisonment

-Duffy made a full confession to the killings of Yeo Kim and Wyche, thus he skipped a trial, and he was sentenced to life imprisonment without incident.
+Duffy made a full confession to the killings of Yeo Kim and Wyche and thus he skipped a trial.
+He pleaded guilty to each count in March 1998 and was sentenced to life in prison without parole.

 In 2003, Fulton County District Attorney Paul Howard formed the Fulton County Cold Case unit, which re-examined unsolved cases in the counties history.
 As a result, many unsolved cases in the area that included DNA were reinvestigated, and in some instances were solved.
 In 2005, the murder of Priscilla Culberson, which was still unsolved by that time, was reexamined.
-As a result the semen found on her body was ran in the crime lab, and after a DNA profiling test, it matched Duffy's DNA, which was on record after he was admitted to Georgia State Prison.
-After confronted with the news, Duffy confessed, and in 2007 was given a life sentence without the possibility for parole.
+As a result, the semen found on her body was run in the crime lab, and after a DNA profiling test, it matched Duffy's DNA, which was on record after he was admitted to Georgia State Prison.
+After being confronted with the news, Duffy confessed, and in 2007 was given a life sentence without the possibility for parole.